garex/wp-testing/README.md

 * For Thai translation thanks to Natcha Wiratwattanakul <natchalike@gmail.com>
 * For Arabic translation thanks to Mohammed Jawad <info@researchgate.asia>
 * For Romanian translation thanks to Maria Estela Mihoc <maria_estela_mihoc@yahoo.com>

+### Paid add-ons ###

+There is no single "Pro"/"Premium" version with features, but each [paid add-on](https://docs.google.com/spreadsheets/d/1BrZv6gpIo0QV21p42oJ9KIO5jZzqugOUB1GqQOeQqEY/edit?usp=sharing) has it's own feature.

+Implemented and ready to run:

+* **Custom Fields**.
+Add custom form fields like name, email, sex and etc. Use their values in formulas and see in respondents' results.
+Denote required/optional fields, place fields before or after questions.
+* **Questions Sections**.
+Group questions into sections and display each section on a different pages.
+* **Styling**.
+Apply your style to questions, answers, scales and results.
+Choose your color/font/alignment and placement.
+* **Export Results**.
+Export respondent's results into CSV tables.
+Choose which test, dates and columns do you want.
+Export just results or all data, including concrete answer on concrete question in concrete result.
+* **Save Results in PDF**.
+Respondent will be able to get results in PDF form.
+* **Redirect to Custom Results Page**.
+Respondent will be redirected to custom built URL(s) where you can pass as params scales, results and result key.
+URL could be single for whole test or individual for each result.
+* **Computed Variables**.
+Create computed variables from existing variables and shortcode any variable at results page.

 ## Installation ##